SEPTEMBER – What to look out for

 September is here!

-This means that autumn is properly starting.
+By the meteorological calendar, the first day of autumn begins on 1 September and ends on 30 November.
+So autumn is officially here.
 The weather may be sunny and warm at times, but nature is preparing for the hardships to come.
 Fruits and nuts are ripening, many animals are fattening up for migration or hibernation – some have gone already!

 On the pools, the ducks will be starting to moult out of their eclipse plumage into their full breeding colours.
 This will make them much easier to identify.
 The first of the wintering species will also be starting to appear, though it will be a while before their numbers really build up.